Surfaces of section for geodesic flows of closed surfaces: Introduction

 \end{itemize} \end{MainCor}

-\begin{proof} If $(M,g)$ has no conjugate points, it does not have contractible closed geodesics, and Theorem~\ref{mt:Birkhoff} applies.
-If instead $(M,g)$ contains a contractible simple closed geodesic $\gamma$, we denote by $B\subsetneq M$ the open disk such that $\partial B=\gamma$, and Gauss-Bonnet's theorem implies
+\begin{proof} If $(M,g)$ has no conjugate points, it does not have contractible closed geodesics (see, e.g., \cite[Th.~3.28]{Guillarmou:2024aa}), and Theorem~\ref{mt:Birkhoff} applies.
+If instead $(M,g)$ contains a contractible simple closed geodesic $\gamma$, we denote by $B\subsetneq M$ the open disk such that $\partial B=\gamma$, and Gauss--Bonnet theorem implies

 where $m_g$ denotes the Riemannian measure.
 In particular, $K_g$ attains positive values on $B$.
 This proves that, under the curvature bound $\max (K_g) \leq 2\pi/\area(M,g)$, there are no contractible simple closed geodesic, and Theorem~\ref{mt:Birkhoff} provides a Birkhoff section as claimed. \end{proof}